Hennepin County normally hosts one or two land auctions each year.

 Registration and earnest money

-- You must register and provide earnest money in the form of a cashier's check, money order or certified check from your bank.
+All eligible parties must register, receive a bidding number and provide earnest money in the form of a cashier's check, money order or certified check from your bank.
 No credits cards or cash accepted.
-Earnest money must:
+Earnest money payment must:

 - Be made payable to Hennepin County Treasurer

-- Be in the amount specified in the terms published on the current auctions page
+- Be in the amount specified in the terms published in the Auctions section of this page

 - Include "For purchase of tax-forfeited land at public auction" in the memo section